devth/devth.github.com/overture.md

 ## Recommended reading

-We are inundated with programming posts of highly varying quality.
-This is a curated list of only the best or most important.
+We are inundated with programming posts of varying quality.
+This is a curated list of only the best or most important I've come across.

 ### Philosophy